BallisticLA/RandBLAS/rtd/source/tutorial/distributions.rst

     As a result, they can't tolerate :math:`O(dmn)` operations for sketching while still providing asymptotically faster runtime than a direct least squares solver.

-With this in mind, note how our hueristic indicates a preference dense sketching over sparse sketching when dense sketching can be afforded.
+With this in mind, note how our heuristic indicates a preference dense sketching over sparse sketching when dense sketching can be afforded.
 This preference stems from how if the sketching dimension is fixed, then the statistical properties of dense sketching operators will generally be preferable to those of sparse